pub struct GitContext<'a> {

 pub async fn await_pushes(&self, errors: &mut Vec<Error>)

-An errors that occurred will be collected into a Vec
+Any errors that occurred during the push operations will be collected into the provided

 Trait Implementations§